-Over the last 25+ years I have worked with some amazingly talented people at some of Australia’s largest Finance, Software and Insurance companies, in roles spanning C-level management, go-to-market strategy, planning and senior corporate leadership.
+Over the last 25+ years I have worked with some amazingly talented people at some of Australia’s largest Finance, Software and Insurance companies, in roles spanning C-level management, go-to-market strategy, planning and senior Corporate Leadership.
 I completed an MBA in 2013 whilst simultaneously launching two businesses and raising 3 gorgeous children.
-Over the past 8 years, I have been been recognised for the high-growth success of Digivizer as an entrepreneur and disruptor and have always tried to give back to others looking to launch and build their own businesses.
+Over the past 8 years, I have been been recognised as an Entrepreneur and Disruptor, and for the high-growth success of Digivizer.
+But alongside celebrating my own wins, I've always tried to give back to others looking to launch and build their own businesses.

-Today, Digivizer is now a 55+ person business with an established presence in 14 countries and a Founder of goto.game, a leading gaming and esports destination.
-We provide creative services and technology to global brands like Microsoft, Lenovo, Intel, Google, Optus, Bethesda as well as a number of Australian fast growth companies.
+Today, Digivizer is now a 55+ person business with an established presence in 14 countries.
+We provide creative services and technology to Global brands like Microsoft, Lenovo, Intel, Google, Optus, Bethesda as well as a number of Australian fast growth companies.

 I put the success of Digivizer down to the talent we’ve hired and the culture we have built.
-You need to find a way to attract, engage, motivate and reward especially when you are a smaller, lesser known company, or starting up and competing for that talent against big name corporations with attractive salaries, big budgets and established brands.
+As a smaller, lesser known company, or start-up, you need to find creative ways to attract, engage, motivate and reward especially when you are competing for talent against big name corporations and established brands, with attractive salaries and big budgets.

-Small businesses and startups often attract the smartest people in the market because they offer opportunities to make a real difference from the first day at the company, and for the most part, smart people are hungry to make a change.
+Small businesses and startups often attract the smartest people in the market because they offer opportunities to make a real difference from Day One and for the most part, smart people are hungry to make a change.
 To do things never attempted or delivered before in newer, more flexible ways we ever thought possible.
 It will take work to keep these people however – it means understanding everyone as a unique individual, having a clearly-articulated vision for the company, having well-defined opportunities to contribute, to share success, and to reward when the big prize is won (and with smaller prizes along the way).
-Although you can have the world’s smartest person, they must be able to handle anything that is thrown to them.
+You can have the world’s smartest person, but they must also have the agility to be able to handle anything that is thrown to them.